Ferromagnetism in an extended coherently-coupled atomic superfluid: INTRODUCTION

 \section{INTRODUCTION}

 Superfluidity in many-body quantum systems leads to interesting and notable transport and coherence properties \cite{Pines1990,Svistunov2015,Dalibard2008}.
 Such properties are due to a thermal second-order transition from a normal to a superfluid state, a transition which is formally characterised by the spontaneous breaking of the $U(1)$ symmetry related to particle number conservation.
-Since such a transition is driven by the Bose statistics, atom-atom interactions are not needed to observe it.
-Still, they play an important role in stabilizing the superfluid phase against disturbances, e.g. guaranteeing a finite compressibility and a finite critical Landau velocity for superfluidity.
+Since such a transition is driven by the Bose statistics, atom-atom interactions are not needed to observe condensation.
+However, they play an important role in stabilizing the superfluid phase against disturbances, e.g. guaranteeing a finite compressibility and a finite critical Landau velocity for superfluidity.

 On top of this, superfluids can also have internal degrees of freedom, leading to order parameters with a non-trivial spinor or vector structure~\cite{Stamperkurn2013}.
-In this case, non-spin-symmetric interactions may lead to ground states with a very different spinor structure of the order parameter depending on the interactions.
-A natural question is therefore whether the transition between different states can be described as a quantum phase transition (QPT), and, if so, which universality class such a QPT belongs to, what is the interplay between the superfluid nature of the system and the QPT, and whether the QPT in these system survives at low yet finite temperature \cite{Vojta2003}.
-The paradigmatic model for (continuous) QPT is the so-called quantum Ising model \cite{Ising1925,sachdev}, where the ferro- (or antiferro-) magnetic interactions along one spin direction of the standard Ising model compete with a transverse magnetic field.
-The field theory describing the order parameter dynamics near the critical point is the so called $\phi^4$ theory, which represents the prototypical Ginzburg-Landau functional for a continuous phase transition, with its iconic single- to double-well energy landscape transition upon the change of an external parameter \cite{Landau1984}.
+In this case, non-spin-symmetric interactions may lead to ground states with a very different spinor structure of the order parameter.
+A natural question is therefore whether the transition between different states can be described as a quantum phase transition (QPT), and, if so, which universality class such a QPT belongs to, what is the interplay between the superfluid nature of the system and the QPT, and whether the QPT in these systems survives at low yet finite temperature \cite{Vojta2003}.

-Combining these ideas, recent theoretical work~(see review in \cite{Recati22}) has anticipated a phase transition in the quantum Ising universality class in a two-component atomic Bose-Einstein condensate (BEC) subject to an external field that coherently couples the two components \cite{Matthews1999}: at zero temperature, mean-field theory predicts an interaction-driven transition from a paramagnetic (PM) to a $\mathbb{Z}_2$-symmetry breaking ferromagnetic (FM) state and the low-energy magnetic fluctuations are described by a $\phi^4$ theory.
+Recent theoretical works~(see review in \cite{Recati22}) have anticipated that a two-component atomic Bose-Einstein condensate (BEC), subject to an external field that coherently couples the two components \cite{Matthews1999}, exhibits a phase transition in the quantum Ising universality class.
+In particular, at zero temperature, mean-field theory predicts an interaction-driven transition from a paramagnetic (PM) to a $\mathbb{Z}_2$-symmetry-breaking ferromagnetic (FM) state.